beneaththemoon/web-developer-journey/log.md

 **Link(s) to work** :
 -->
 -----------
+ ### Day 75 : November 6, Monday

+ **Today's Progress** : Working on JS30.
+Completed Module #7.
+Learned about HTML5 canvas

+ **Thoughts** : It feels good to progress towards the goal.
+Got my first web development gig.
+Gonna give all the best I got.
+Let's make an awesome website.
+Will start working on it from next week.
+Tomorrow going to enroll in the Advanced CSS course.
+Really excited to learn.

+**Thing(s) learned** :
+- HTML5 canvas and stuffs like context, strokes, Hue

+**Link(s) to work** : [JS30 Repo](https://github.com/shovanch/JavaScript30)

+---
 ### Day 74 : November 5, Sunday
  **Today's Progress** : Back after a longgggg break.
 Continuing from where I left off, Did module #7 of JS30 on array methods - some(), every(), find(), findIndex().
 Lets build up the momentum. 🚀